kotogavr/kotogavr-blog/src/content/blog/best-workflow-to-create-ruby-on-rails-project.md

 ---
 title: Best Workflow to Create a Ruby on Rails Project in VSCode
-description: How to setup Ruby on Rails project (gems, setup tricks)
+description: A step-by-step guide for developers.
+Learn which essential gems to install in developer mode, how to set up user auth, and discover additional gems that enhance your Rails development experience.
+This comprehensive guide is designed to streamline your workflow and is my top reference for every new Rails project.
+Whether you're a beginner or an experienced developer, this post will help you optimize your Ruby on Rails projects in VSCode.
-tags: ['Ruby on Rails']
+tags: ["Ruby on Rails"]
-image: {src: './best-workflow-to-create-ruby-on-rails-project.png', alt: 'alt text'}
+image:
+  {
+    src: "./best-workflow-to-create-ruby-on-rails-project.png",
+    alt: "alt text",
+  }
 publishDate: 21/04/2024
-relatedPosts: ['setting-up-devcontainer-for-ruby-on-rails', 'how-to-setup-google-login-with-ruby-on-rails']
+relatedPosts:
+  [
+    "setting-up-devcontainer-for-ruby-on-rails",
+    "how-to-setup-google-login-with-ruby-on-rails",
+  ]
 ---

 60% of success in any project lies in a good start, and it's often the trickiest part, isn't it?
 In this post, I'll provide a step-by-step guide to setting up a Ruby on Rails project, including which gems to add and essential information to know about Ruby on Rails.
 I decided to create this blog post because, while attempting to bootstrap my RoR project following other guides, I observed that many developers recommend outdated tools and a cumbersome setup process.
 I appreciate simplicity and prefer scaling my app gradually.
 I hope you find this guide helpful.
 Let's get started!

 ## Why Ruby on Rails

 Ruby on Rails is an amazing, "batteries included" framework with a comprehensive ecosystem, similar to Laravel.
-Due to its ***opinionated*** nature, you won't struggle with decisions like choosing gems or structuring your project.
+Due to its **_opinionated_** nature, you won't struggle with decisions like choosing gems or structuring your project.
-A significant difference is that Ruby on Rails is a ***monolith*** framework, meaning it includes everything you need to build a web application.
+A significant difference is that Ruby on Rails is a **_monolith_** framework, meaning it includes everything you need to build a web application.
 It boasts a built-in ORM, routing, templating engine, authentication, authorization, mailers, and background jobs.
 However, this convenience comes with a trade-off.
-Ruby on Rails lacks type checking, so you'll need to acquaint yourself with ***duck typing 🦆***.
+Ruby on Rails lacks type checking, so you'll need to acquaint yourself with **_duck typing 🦆_**.
 It's not as flexible as the JavaScript ecosystem.

 There are things that I potentially love in RoR and why I think it's extremely smart framework:

 1. **Frontend Focus**: RoR streamlines backend development, allowing developers to focus primarily on crafting user interfaces.

 2. **Built-in WebSockets Support**: Action Cable provides seamless support for WebSockets without the need for additional setup.

 3. **Built-in REST API Support**: Active Model Serializers facilitate built-in support for REST APIs.

 4. **Convention over Configuration**: The framework follows the principle of letting conventions guide decisions, eliminating the need for developers to decide on project structure, file placement, and naming conventions.
 This allows RoR to quickly scaffold components following common patterns.

 5. **CLI Installers for Gems**: Unlike the JS ecosystem, RoR gems come with CLI installers and generators.
    Instead of following a step-by-step guide for setting up a new library, dealing with file creation, configurations, importing dependencies, and setting up related libraries, RoR gems include all necessary code that integrates into your project upon installation.
    To set up a Ruby on Rails project, you simply need to know which gems to use.

 This was just a preamble and some observations.
 Now, let's dive in!

 ## Create new project

->For this guide, I assume you already know how to set up Ruby and Ruby and Rails on your machine.
-I strongly recommend starting any development process in a container environment.
-To set up your container properly, I have written a separate blogpost: [**Setting up a devcontainer in VSCode for Ruby on Rails development**](/blog/setting-up-devcontainer-for-ruby-on-rails)
+> For this guide, I assume you already know how to
+> set up Ruby and Ruby and Rails on your machine.
+I strongly recommend starting any
+> development process in a container environment.
+To set up your container
+> properly, I have written a separate blogpost: [**Setting up a devcontainer in VSCode for Ruby on Rails development**](/blog/setting-up-devcontainer-for-ruby-on-rails)

 Now we are going to configure our new RoR project using the following gems:

 - rubocop
 - solargraph
 - annotate
 - erb-formatter

 And I'll also share some additional gems and setup tricks:

 - auth: authentication-zero
 - social login: omniauth-google-oauth2
 - credentials setup
 - erb alternative: phlex
 - database: SQLite3

 Let's start with creating new very simple, minimalistic project.
 Feel free to remove or add any options: